Microsoft rolls out IoT, mapping, databases, storage, and analytics updates across Azure services

 Microsoft typically devotes a chunk of Build, its annual developer conference in Seattle, to product unveilings, updates, and various announcements across its portfolio, and it stuck with tradition this year.
 During a keynote address on Monday, the company took the wraps off of the new and enhanced offerings in Azure, its cloud computing platform.

-internet of things (IoT)
+Internet of things (IoT)

 First on the agenda was Azure IoT Edge, Microsoft’s cloud monitoring and deployment solution for internet of things devices.

-IoT Edge now integrates with Kubernetes, Google’s open-source container orchestration framework.
+IoT Edge now integrates with Kubernetes, Google’s open source container orchestration framework.
 Meanwhile, the latest release of Azure IoT Central — a fully managed IoT software-as-a-service (SaaS) offering — features better rules processing, custom rules for funneling data to analytics services, new dashboards and data visualizations, inbound and outbound data connectors, and white labeling and app branding options.

 Kubernetes integration is in preview, and the new Azure IoT Central features are available for select customer trials.

-As for Azure Sphere, Microsoft’s a Linux-based operating system optimized for microcontroller devices (i.e., those with constrained compute resources), there’s a new set of hardware solutions available for prototyping and production that can be integrated into legacy internet of things (IoT) devices.
+As for Azure Sphere, Microsoft’s Linux-based operating system optimized for microcontroller devices (i.e., those with constrained compute resources), there’s a new set of hardware solutions available for prototyping and production that can be integrated into legacy internet of things (IoT) devices.

 Mapping

 Azure Maps, Microsoft’s ever-expanding suite of geospatial mapping, search, routing, and traffic services, has a new API: Azure Mobility Service.
-Starting in June, it’ll provide real-time public transit information, including nearby stops, routes and trip intelligence, along with transit services that drive routing and intelligence services.
+Starting in June, it’ll provide real-time public transit information, including nearby stops, routes, and trip intelligence, along with transit services that drive routing and intelligence services.

 On the Bing Maps front, the updated Bing Maps software development kit (SDK) contains a new library for building Android and iOS apps and new controls powered by a full-vector 3D map engine.
 There’s also a new SDK for mixed-reality apps built in Unity that handles 3D terrain data streaming and rendering, including select high-level detail of cities.
-And lastly, there’s an API — Bing Maps Multi-Itinerary Optimization — designed to help drivers, planners, and dispatchers automate planning while optimizing their fleets, based on drivers’ shift schedules, service time windows, duration, predicted route traffice, and priorities.
+And lastly, there’s an API — Bing Maps Multi-Itinerary Optimization — designed to help drivers, planners, and dispatchers automate planning while optimizing their fleets, based on drivers’ shift schedules, service time windows, duration, predicted route traffic, and priorities.

 Databases